ChimeraOS/gamescope-session/README.md

 # Steam Big Picture Mode session based on Valve's [`gamescope`](https://github.com/Plagman/gamescope)

-This project is not affiliated with Valve (wide inspiration was taken from their work on teh SteamDeck) and is part of the ChimeraOS project.
+This project is not affiliated with Valve (wide inspiration was taken from their work on the Steam Deck) and is part of the ChimeraOS project.
 Regardless is generic enough and aims to be usable on any distribution.
 If you have any issues with it, just report them on teh issue tracker.